markjfine/sgcontrol/README.md

 ## Settings
 The first thing the application may do is to download a fresh version of the [Eibi](http://eibispace.de/) shortwave database.
 It will check this and automatically install a new version of the database (if available) each time you start Smart Gnome Control.
 You may select the radio you will be using by selecting Tools->Options or by clicking on the gear button towards the right of the RadioCtrl toolbar.

 The first tab of Options shows the different radios Smart Gnome Control will operate (via Hamlib).
 Select a radio, and the appropriate port below.
-We've included most of the standard serial ports.
+We've included most of the standard serial ports that you can choose from.
 If it's not there, choose `Other...` and type the device path on the right.
+Alternatively, if the radio uses a TCP network connection, choose `Other...` and type the IP address and port using the format `<IP address>:<port>` (e.g. `127.0.0.1:7356` for connecting to GQRX).
 Clicking `Ok` or `Apply` will reconfigure your display and immediately attempt to connect to your radio.

 The second tab of Options shows various application settings, which will expand over time.
 Currently, there are two options:
 1. An option to filter out AM broadcast stations from the database sidebar.
 2. An option to toggle automatic database updates.